Find Grad Schools

 • Radiochemical Technician

 In 2016, there was an estimated number of 6,900 jobs in the United States for Nuclear Technician.
 There is little to no growth in job opportunities for Nuclear Technician.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+The BLS estimates 800 yearly job openings in this field.

 undefined